Feed-in tariffs (FITs) toolkit

 They consist of guaranteed payments, for a fixed period of time, to producers of low-carbon electricity on a small scale, paid per-kiloWatt hour (p/kWh) of electricity generated.
 The intention is that the payment helps the renewable electricity generator to overcome the cost disadvantages of renewable energy sources.
 FITs are sometimes also referred to as "clean energy cashback".

 FITs came into force in Great Britain on 1 April 2010 and are administered by Ofgem.
-For links to the relevant legislation and guidance, see Primary sources and background documents below.

 The FITs scheme imposes an obligation on electricity suppliers in England, Wales and Scotland with a minimum of 50,000 domestic customers to offer FITs to all accredited small-scale generators of electricity using a low-carbon energy source that is eligible under the scheme.
 Electricity suppliers with fewer than 50,000 domestic customers can offer FITs on a voluntary basis.